alamj/DataDrivenFluid/README.md

          Second part of the code uses SVD from mumpy.linalg to compute POD modes.
          It illustrates low-dimensional approximation of the solution.
          Then, it shows first 4 POD modes.

+         (pod_dmd_lab1.ipynb)
+         This notebook shows how to compute POD modes using SVD

+         (pod_admm_lab2.ipynb)
+         This notebook provides an implementation of ADMM.
+It provides a soft-threshold scheme and shows code to add salt and paper noise.

+         To use this notebook, download one of the cylinder flow data posted in dropbox link, and replace "code/spiral_flow_clean128.csv" according to the downloaded data file name, and replace values of nx and ny according to the downloaded data.

+         (pod_dmd_lab3.ipynb)
+         ....comming soon....